Last Updated on June 15, 2023 by Grow with Bovees

 Not everyone wants to follow the seasons, and sometimes you only have time for lawn care in winter.
-Luckily this lawn food is effective year-round and harmless to the entire family—kids and pets included.
+Luckily, this all – season lawn food is effective all year-round and harmless — unlike synthetic fertilizers — to the entire family—kids and pets included.

 The timing of results is weather-dependent after the initial application.

-Application-wise, the manufacturer recommends you use a rotary spreader and apply the fertilizer once per season.
+Application-wise, the manufacturer recommends you mix and spray as per instructions, and apply the fertilizer once per season.

 You can also use the fertilizer before or after sewing your seeds, making it highly versatile and well-suited to anyone’s needs and time limitations.

 Customers find it works well either way.
-It won’t fill in patches if you don’t seed your lawn, but it turns the grass you do have to a dark green and thickens it up.
+It won’t fill in patches if you don’t seed your lawn, but it makes for a greener lawn turning it to a dark green and thickens it up.